 A classic business case is integrating conventional payment services into non-banking companies, benefiting significantly, as, for example, the alliance of the Mexican BBVA and Uber.Find out now

-Expect a Thriving Digital Future for the Banking Industry
+Expect a Thriving Digital Future of Banking Industry

 With many digital banking technology trends just around the corner or fully in development, it's possible to spot some industry favorites.
 Here’s what you can expect in the years to come: